-Actor/Stakeholder Responsibilities PCU (Project Planning, execution and follow-up and monitoring of the SEP.
-Management and - Report to the RSC.
-Implementation Management and handling of the MAQR.
-Unit) and Social - Coordination/supervision of contractor performance. and Safeguards - Submission of reports to the World Bank.
-Specialist - Preparation of proposals for improving the implementation of the Project regarding stakeholder participation and relations.
-WCS Follow-up on the stakeholder consultation and participation process.
-Supervise compliance with SEP and MGAS guidelines and orientations. - Follow-up on the MAQR.
+Tuble 21.
+Responsibilities of key partners/stakenolaers for the implementation of the SEP.
+Actor/Stakeholder Responsibilities PCU (Project - Planning, execution and follow-up and monitoring of the SEP.
+Coordination Unit), - Report to the RSC.
+Specialist in Management and handling of the MAQR. environmental and - Coordination/supervision of contractor performance. social standards - Submission of reports to the World Bank. - Preparation of proposals for improving the implementation of the Project regarding stakeholder participation and relations.
+WCS - Follow-up on the stakeholder consultation and participation process. - Supervise compliance with SEP and MGAS guidelines and orientations. - Follow-up on the MAQR.
 Monitoring and follow-up of cases resolved by the MAQR. - Contribute to the preparation and validation of reports to the RSC (WCS).
-Focal points and Support SEP structuring and implementation. project partners Management of MAQR responses, according to their jurisdiction.
+Focal points and - Support SEP structuring and implementation. project partners - Management of MAQR responses, according to their jurisdiction.
 Stakeholders - Active participation in the Project. - Support the inclusive nature and proper implementation of the Project, and utilize MAQR and participation spaces defined in the SEP.

-Table 20.
+Table 21.
 Responsibilities of key partners/stakeholders for the implementation of the SEP.

-For follow-up and monitoring of compliance with the SEP, including the MAQR, it will also have the support of the Social and Safeguards Specialist in coordination with the PCU.
+Social and Safeguards Specialists will support monitoring of compliance with the SEP, including the MAQR.
 This team will submit reports to the RSC for semi-annual Committee meetings, or extraordinarily, at the request of one of its parties.
-It will submit reports to the World Bank on the technical and financial progress of the Project, according to semi-annual reporting periods.
-In both processes, the respective supporting documentation of the progress and implementation of the SEP will be attached (records of work sessions and training with stakeholders on the MAQR, documentation of cases processed through the MAQR, and others) and will suggest improvements to ensure effective stakeholder participation and prevent conflicts with them.
-The Project also has a Monitoring System with specific indicators to monitor the participation of affected parties and reports received and addressed through the MAQR.
-The following indicators are available to monitor and follow-up the SEP, and are to be reported semi-annually by WCS (Table 20):
+It will submit reports to the World Bank as part of the semi-annual technical and financial progress reports.
+In both processes, the respective supporting documentation of the SEP's implementation will be attached (records of work sessions and training with stakeholders on the MAQR, documentation of cases processed through the MAQR, and others) and will suggest improvements to ensure effective stakeholder participation.
+The Project's results framework includes indicators that will also serve to monitor participation of affected parties and reports received and addressed through the MAQR.
+These indicators are included in Table 22: